 - $10,000 in fines (at the judge’s discretion)2

 Considering Las Vegas is a gambling mecca, it is not surprising Nevada law levies such harsh punishments for interfering with gaming equipment.
-However, it is always possible that prosecutors may be willing to lessen or drop the charges following a negotiation with the defense attorney.
+However, it is always possible that prosecutors may be willing to lessen or drop the charges following a negotiation with your defense attorney.

 3. Defenses